Can Nuvalent Inc (NUVL) Stock rise from its doldrums?

 Is Insider Trading a Real Thing?

 Almost all investors and traders prefer to invest in shares controlled by the management of a corporation as a management company will be more likely to run the business itself and to never conduct things against the management’s desires and will always try to do what is best for their shareholders.
-Currently, 50.20 percent of Nuvalent Inc shares are owned by insiders, and 61.14 percent are held by financial institutions.
-Miller Deborah Ann, the Chief Legal Officer at Nuvalent Inc (NUVL) has sold 3,000 shares of firm on Apr 04 ’24 at a price of $73.60 against the total amount of $0.22 million.
-In another inside trade, Shair Matthew, Director of Nuvalent Inc (NASDAQ:NUVL) sold 37,500 shares of the firm on Apr 01 ’24 for a total worth of $2.88 million at a price of $76.92.
-An inside trade which took place on Mar 28 ’24, Chief Legal Officer of Nuvalent Inc Miller Deborah Ann sold 22,000 shares of firm against total price of $1.65 million at the cost of $75.20 per share.
+Currently, 49.12 percent of Nuvalent Inc shares are owned by insiders, and 61.17 percent are held by financial institutions.
+Shair Matthew, the Director at Nuvalent Inc (NUVL) has sold 37,500 shares of firm on Apr 08 ’24 at a price of $68.44 against the total amount of $2.57 million.
+In another inside trade, Miller Deborah Ann, Chief Legal Officer of Nuvalent Inc (NASDAQ:NUVL) sold 3,000 shares of the firm on Apr 04 ’24 for a total worth of $0.22 million at a price of $73.60.
+An inside trade which took place on Apr 01 ’24, Director of Nuvalent Inc Shair Matthew sold 37,500 shares of firm against total price of $2.88 million at the cost of $76.92 per share.